Chengguan District is municipal district and seat of of Lhasa City, it is 31 kilometers from north to south and 28 kilometers from east to west.

 In 13th century, Yuan Dynasty incorporated Chengguan District of Lhasa into a unified territory.

-The central governments of the Yuan and Ming Dynasties successively supported Sakya regime and Pazhuo regime in Chengguan District
+The central governments of Yuan and Ming Dynasties successively supported Sakya regime and Pazhuo regime in Chengguan District

 In 1960, Lhasa City was officially established